 - Convertible Preference Shares- The preference shares which can be converted into equity shares as per terms and conditions set with shares at the time of issue.

-- Non-convertible Preference Shares-Such a category of shares cannot be converted into equity shares at any point of time.
+- Non-convertible Preference Shares-Such a category of shares cannot be converted into equity shares at any point in time.

 Share Capital:- The share capital of a company means a number of funds that a company can raise by the issue of shares of its company but not exceeding the maximum amount mentioned in the memorandum of the Company.

 The share capital of a company limited by shares can be classified as under: